Mastodon Mastodon

 Scribbles

 Super easy to use, you get three sites for $5/mo or $50/year.
+Not much customization, so you won’t spend time tweaking instead of just writing.
 The cool thing here is that it integrates well with tinylytics (if you want fun web stats) and letterbird (a cut and paste contact form—see below for mine).
-Scribbles is great, I’m a member.

 Pika

 Another super easy to use service, this one offers a few additional customization options.
 The company behind it is really fun.
-I could have easily chosen Pika before I signed up for Scribbles.
+Pika also offers a really interesting guestbook feature, which includes the ability to leave drawings!

 Blot